CS50Spring2023/nuggets2-team9-plankton/DESIGN.md

 We do not describe the `support` library nor the modules that enable features that go beyond the spec.
 We avoid repeating information that is provided in the requirements spec.

+### Division of Work
+Broadly, we plan to use the scrum framework of work, and work in organized sprints.
+We will subdivide tasks more specifically in the implementation doc, but we will generally each take charge of:
+* Andra: main server functionality and visibility
+* Jackson: grid module
+* Sanjana: game module

 ## Server
 ### User interface